Romans 4 – Abraham and David Demonstrate Righteousness Apart from Works

 a.
 What then shall we say: In building on the thought begun in Romans 3:31 Paul asks the question, “Does the idea of justification through faith, apart from the works of the law, make what God did in the Old Testament irrelevant?”

 b.
-What then shall we say that Abraham our father has found: In answering that question, Paul looks at Abraham, who was the most esteemed man among the Jewish people of his day – even greater than the “George Washington” of the Jewish people.
+What then shall we say that Abraham our father has found: In answering that question, Paul looks at Abraham, who was the most esteemed man among the Jewish people of his day – even greater than the “George Washington” of the American people.

 c.
 For if Abraham was justified by works, he has something to boast about: If anyone could be justified by works, they would have something to boast about.
 Nevertheless such boasting is nothing before God (but not before God).